 B.4h.
 Number of LEED Risk Certified assessors: Report the number of LEED Risk Certified Assessors certified through the U.S. Green Building Council.
 Do not include staff who are in the process of becoming LEED Risk Certified Assessors.

 B.4i.
 Number of Building Performance Institute (BPI) Certified Professionals: Report the number of BPI certified professionals certified through the Building Performance Institute.
+Include all certifications obtained through BPI that are not already listed above under the Home Energy Professionals (B.4g.1-B.4g.4).
 Do not include staff who are in the process of becoming BPI certified.

 B.4j.
 Number of Classroom Assessment Scoring System (CLASS) Certified Professionals: Report the number of CLASS Certified Professionals certified through a Head Start Program or similar credentialing.
 Do not include staff who are in the process of becoming certified.